Sheriff Sadie Darnell (D)

 Honors and Affiliations

-Alachua County Office of Victim Service Award; Florida Law-Enforcement Officer of the Year, 2000; Department of Defense Military Employer Support of the Guard and Reserve, 2011; Elected Official of the Year, National Association of Social Workers, 2010; Outstanding Career Pathways Partner, Santa Fe College, 2011; National Alliance for Drug Endangered Children Recognition, 2013; Recognition by the Florida Public Safety Institute for "Women in Law Enforcement" in 2016; Honoree at Boy Scouts of America Values Dinner in 2016; and Recipient of Audrey Lincourt Schiebler Child Advocacy Award in 2017; past president, Florida Sheriffs Association, 2015-2016; Chair, FSA Cold Case Advisory Commission; appointment to the Forensic Interview Protocal Task Force; Board member, Executive Board North Florida HIDTA; member, National Sheriffs’ Association; FBI National Academy Alumni Association.
+Alachua County Office of Victim Service Award; Florida Law-Enforcement Officer of the Year, 2000; Department of Defense Military Employer Support of the Guard and Reserve, 2011; Elected Official of the Year, National Association of Social Workers, 2010; Outstanding Career Pathways Partner, Santa Fe College, 2011; National Alliance for Drug Endangered Children Recognition, 2013; Recognition by the Florida Public Safety Institute for "Women in Law Enforcement" in 2016; Honoree at Boy Scouts of America Values Dinner in 2016; and Recipient of Audrey Lincourt Schiebler Child Advocacy Award in 2017; past president, Florida Sheriffs Association, 2015-2016; Chair, FSA Cold Case Advisory Commission, 2015-current; appointment to the Forensic Interview Protocal Task Force; Board member, Executive Board North Florida HIDTA; member, National Sheriffs’ Association; FBI National Academy Alumni Association.